distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## A separate impact-spread future

-The circularity disappears if the conditional markets retain settlement rules that do not depend on `I`, while a separate derivative derives the spread from independently formed market prices.
+The circularity disappears if the conditional markets retain settlement rules that do not depend on `I`, while a separate derivative derives the spread from these independently formed market prices.
 Keep the ordinary YES and NO conditional markets, but use only one of their prices in each oracle observation.

 The oracle uses the spot asset price, the event probability, and one conditional asset price.
 The relationship between them is: